Ramsgate Maritime Museum

 There are four galleries of exhibits telling the maritime history of the area with permanent displays on the development of the Harbour, Navigation, Fishing, Lifeboats and Shipwrecks.

-A fifth area, the Gallery Room, is now an exhibition space which is host to ever changing displays and events, including visiting local artists at work.
-Please see the homepage for information on current and forthcoming exhibitions.
+A fifth area, the Gallery Room, is now an exhibition space which is host to ever-changing displays and events, including visiting local artists at work.

-The nearby Goodwin Sands have yielded an important collection of artefacts from the Great Storm Wrecks, principally from the wreck of Stirling Castle (a 70 gun, 3rd rate, Man of War).
-Weapons, utensils and ship's gear provide a chilling insight into life and death aboard a British Warship in 1703
+The nearby Goodwin Sands have yielded an important collection of artefacts from the Great Storm Wrecks, principally from the wreck of the Stirling Castle (a 70-gun, 3rd rate, Man-of-War).
+Weapons, utensils and ship's gear provide a chilling insight into life and death aboard a British Warship in 1703.

-Located outside the museum is 'Cervia' - the last remaining ocean-going steam tug which has been associated with Ramsgate since the late 1940's.
+Located outside the museum is the 'Cervia' - the last remaining ocean-going steam tug which has been associated with Ramsgate since the late 1940s.